 Bonding With Teens

-Keep the Communication Open and Try to Suspend Judgment
+Keep Communication Open and Suspend Judgment

 Teens can become increasingly secretive, but this is when we need them to be the most open.
 It’s the time in their lives when they start navigating challenging social situations and peer pressure.
-Try to use car journeys to check in or mandate family dinners to ensure there are always opportunities to communicate.
+Try to use car journeys to check in or make family dinners a regular occurrence to ensure there are always opportunities to communicate.
 Also, try to be curious rather than judgmental.
 Remember to enforce the idea that while you might not always understand or accept certain behaviors, nothing they do will make you stop loving them.

 As teens, they want more independence and to be considered mature.
 So, instead of setting rules, get them involved.
 Get your teen thinking about what your family should and should not accept in terms of behavior.
 Also, ask them to consider the consequences if they don’t align with these expectations.
 It means you get to sidestep being the bad guy because they have had input and are more likely to buy into the rules.
 It also shows your respect and acceptance of their increased need for independence.